 Tip #1 – Be Consistent

-Tip #2: Content Scheduling Tools
+Tip #2: Use Content Scheduling Tools

 Spreadsheet-Based Editorial Templates

-- ContentType: What kind of content you will be creating for this item.
+- Type: Enter the type of content you will be creating for this item.
 (See Step 9 below)

 - Kwd: The main keyword phrase your content is targeting.